Kimtaro/ve/java/readme.md

 ## Usage

-Here's a line-by-line explanation of the `coreUsage` test I provided:
+Here's a line-by-line explanation of the `coreUsage` test I provided, detailing `Ve`'s core feature: parsing collections of Tokens into Words (more lexically meaningful groupings of Tokens, using Kim's special recipe).

 ``` java
 // Some nonsense Japanese with interesting word boundaries.